Desperados III: Story

 The entire group gets captured again and sent to DeVitt's mines as slaves.
 They eventually escape after a week, but McCoy cuts his losses and abandons them.
 The others undertake Wayne's commission to abduct DeVitt himself from a lavish party at this mansion.
 They manage to spirit DeVitt out, but at the last moment, their captive outwits them and holds them at gunpoint, only to be disabled by the returning McCoy.
 With the group back together, they hunt down Frank at the Devil's Canyon, where James Cooper and a young John pursued Frank years ago.
 Frank and John have another stand-off, watched over by Frank's lieutenants.
 The rest of the group overpowers Frank's posse, while John outdraws and finishes off Frank.

+The story continues on Money for the Vultures DLC, set three months after the events of the main story.
+Rosie Adams (who once drugged the group into robbing a local bank for her) hires Cooper, McCoy, Hector, and Kate to rob Vincent DeVitt's gold from his mansion, which is now deserted and being looted by bandits.
+After breaking in, the group finds the safe empty except for a note which reveals that Vincent's brother Magnus took all the gold after the former was captured by Cooper's group.
+Joined by Isabelle, the group sneak into Magnus' plantation house and steal the map.
+Upon reading it, the group discovers that Magnus put the gold in the old fortress called "The Eagle's Nest" which is now occupied by Frank's former henchmen.
+With Rosie's help, the group finally recovers the gold after fending off the bandits.
+They celebrate their success, only to be betrayed by Hector, who runs off with Rosie and the gold.